jetthoughts/jt.github.io/README.md

 ####Portfolio thumbs

-Each portfolio item require two thumbs for better presentation.
+Each portfolio item requires two thumbs for better presentation.
 The sizes of thumbs are: __190x190__ and __570x270__ pixels.
-Inside portfolio item file set the value for `thumb` and `thumb_wide` as path to both images, the squared and wide.
+Inside a portfolio item file set the value for `thumb` and `thumb_wide` as a path to both images, the squared and the wide ones.

 ####Slider

-If you want to show slider inside portfolio project simply assign array of the images path to `slider` key inside markdown portfolio item file.
+If you want to show the slider inside portfolio project simply assign array of the images path to `slider` key inside markdown portfolio item file.
 For a better view prepare images for each slides with following dimensions: __770x480__ pixels.

 ###Arranging portfolio items